Hurricane Keith: Mexico

 In Nuevo León, the remnants of Keith interacted with a cold front to produce heavy rainfall, reaching 14.43 in in Sabinas.
 The average precipitation in the state was 5 in, and the deluge caused causing mudslides in several cities, including San Pedro, Guadalupe and Escobedo.
-High rainfall also caused flash flood in mountainous areas near Monterrey, forming swift river currents that rose up to 9,000 ft³/s (250 m³/s), and dragged 130 people into local rivers; however, all were rescued.
+High rainfall also caused flash flood in mountainous areas near Monterrey, forming swift river currents that rose up to 9,000 ft^{3}/s (250 m^{3}/s), and dragged 130 people into local rivers; however, all were rescued.
 The rivers also dragged 30 vehicles, all of which were moderate to total losses.
 The storm runoff caused the El Cuchillo dam to receive 105,000 acre.ft of water daily, and the La Boca dam to receive 810 acre.ft per hour.
 About 13,000 residents lost power.
 About 5,000 people were forced evacuated from several municipalities in the state, including 2,465 from Monterrey and 1,900 from rural areas, at a cost of $400,000 (2000 MXN).
 The total damages in the state rose to $115.6 million (2000 MXN, US$12.2 million in year 2000), with the damage to urban infrastructure being the most expensive portion of the damage, with $44.2 million (2000 MXN, US$4.6 million in 2000) used to repair damage in eight municipalities; in particular, San Pedro Garza García received approximately three quarters of the infrastructure damage, with $30.8 million (2000 MXN, $3.3 million 2000 USD).
 Additionally, about 460 homes were damaged or destroyed, and 300 families had to be relocated to safer areas.